pixelfed/docs/installing-pixelfed/prerequisites.md

 You can check your currently installed version of PHP by running `php -v`.
 Make sure you are running **PHP >= 7.3**.

 You can check your currently loaded extensions by running `php -m`.
-Modules are usually enabled by editing `/etc/php/php.ini` and uncommenting the appropriate line under the "Dynamic extensions" section.
-Make sure the following extensions are loaded (extensions generally not loaded by default will be marked with an asterisk):
+Modules are usually enabled by editing your PHP configuration file and uncommenting the appropriate lines under the "Dynamic extensions" section.
+Make sure the following extensions are installed and loaded:
-- `bcmath` *
+- `bcmath`
 - `ctype`
 - `curl`
-- `iconv` *
+- `iconv`
-- `intl` *
+- `intl`
 - `json`
 - `mbstring`
 - `openssl`
 - `tokenizer`
 - `xml`
+- `zip`

+For image processing, you will need to enable either `gd` for GD, or `imagick` for ImageMagick.

 Additionally, you will need to enable extensions for database drivers.
 - For MySQL or MariaDB: enable `pdo_mysql` and `mysqli`